-It's not much to look at now, but you should see it in action :D It looks like the endoscope camera will work pretty well, and I have it set up with the MultiCam Plugin for Octopring (which allows toggling between cameras using the buttons on the "control" tab within Octoprint):
+It's not much to look at now, but you should see it in action :D It looks like the endoscope camera will work pretty well (UPDATE 2/5/2022 - it worked well for a month but then died, and has since been replaced with the same model.
+I will update if the 2nd one also has any problems).
+I have it set up with the MultiCam Plugin for Octopring (which allows toggling between cameras using the buttons on the "control" tab within Octoprint):

 To do this, several things were required.
 First a working Octoprint install on a Rpi (4 is preferred due to the load from the extra cameras).
 Also a good power supply or a powered USB hub that is compatible with the Pi.
 An SSH terminal app on a PC such as Putty (https://www.microsoft.com/en-us/p/putty-unofficial/9n8pdn6ks0f8?activetab=pivot:overviewtab)